 The ArtTalk and dinner will take place on Tuesday, October 15, at 6 p.m. at the Mississippi Museum of Art.

-Wednesday, October 16, Confirmed Panels and Sessions
+Wednesday, October 16 – Confirmed Panels and Sessions

 Community Foundation for Mississippi – FREE Breakfast

-How might your community look different if artists and arts organizations partnered with planners, developers, and across sectors to re-imagine the public square?
+How might your community look different if artists and arts organizations partnered with planners and developers across sectors to re-imagine the public square?
 Let’s talk about it!
 The Community Foundation for Mississippi, a place-based funder and host of the Mississippi Rural Placemaking Summit, invites you to breakfast at the Westin to connect you to tools, tactics, and success stories that will inspire and encourage you in your work!
 Join CFM and others working in the field of Creative Placemaking who are re-imagining public spaces by using the arts to co-create change with the residents of their communities.
 Bring your best ideas, your imagination, and your appetite to this engaging session on placemaking in Mississippi.
 Space is limited!

 Kate Medley – Keynote

-Kate Medley is author of THANK YOU PLEASE COME AGAIN (2024), a coffee table book of photographs, for which she was a James Beard finalist.
+Kate Medley is the author of THANK YOU PLEASE COME AGAIN (2024), a coffee table book of photographs, for which she was a James Beard finalist.
 The book has been featured in The New York Times, The Washington Post, and CNN, among others.
 It was named a Best Book of 2024 by NPR, and won the 2024 Mississippi Institute of Arts & Letters prize.

 Primarily working as a photojournalist covering national news across the American South, Kate’s work focuses on storytelling and environmental portraiture, often exploring issues of social justice and the shifting politics of this region.
 She regularly contributes to The New York Times, The Washington Post, and The Wall Street Journal, among others.